i-jurij/SimpleCMS/README.md

 and check appointments times for all masters and if at least one master is free - client can sign up.

+When masters created also user created with status "user" with "name" - number of phone (+01112223344) with email - number of phone@com.com (+01112223344@com.com) with password - "password"

 ### SIGN UP
 ### Settings: